Who is Ragnar Axelsson?

 Why does this work matter?

 In the face of all these, one man, RAX, remains a beacon of hope.
-His book is available as a hard copy and a soft copy as well.
+His book features photos from Iceland and Greeland of the stunning landscapes and humans with their dogs and other animals in it and is available as a hard copy and a soft copy as well.
 Additionally, used versions of the same are available in major e-commerce stores around the world.